Catallactic/catallactic-site/docs/whitepaper.md

 Differently to a stablecoin, which is stabilized to capture the fiat price of the static asset from a broad external market, CryptoCommodity Framework includes a stabilization mechanism that allows the token to capture the economic value of the underlying from its own market.
 This provides a valuable tool to boost real economy.
 [40]

 ### 11.1.
+Capturing Intrinsic Value

+None of the existing mechanisms deals with the capture of economic value or the task of price formation itself.
+Instead, the mechanism that we present here for CryptoCommodities is concerned with the tasks of (1) capturing the underlying asset intrinsic value, and (2) expose the asset intrinsic value to form its price according to the marginal utility as perceived by the consumers.
+The combined action of both mechanisms converts a CryptoCommodity into representative money for the underlying asset.

+Capturing intrinsic value is what representative money does by definition as it represents the underlying assets in the defined amount.
+In order to achieve this goal, we can match the supply of the CryptoCommodity units in the exchanges to the existing demand for the issuer in the real world market.
+Estimating the intrinsic value, deciding f it comes from land, from production process or from any other objective criteria is not needed in order to this value can be exposed.
+As long we guarantee a 1-to-1 relationship between demand and CryptoCommodity units in the exchanges the intrinsic value of the asset will be represented in the CryptoCommodity.

+Another reason to use trading pairs is to decrease trading fees.
+If the trading pair did not exist, you would need to use at least two crypto trading pairs to obtain your desired cryptocurrency – and pay additional trading fees, as you would be committing to two trades as opposed to only one

+picture

+This intrinsic value capture only deals with the CryptoCommodity units in the exchanges and is agnostic about the Circulating Supply, the number of locked units or the Total Supply of the CryptoCommodity.
+This flexibility allows a leverage that, despite it could suppose a financial risk that must be accessed, does not interfere in the value capture process itself.

+### 11.2.
 Stabilization Mechanisms

 Stabilization mechanism is a artifact apply in the exchanges liquitiy pools to guarantee that the CryptoCommodity represents the underlayiing asset and is able to be priced according to its marginal utility.

 On the literature review for price stabilization, 3 mechanisms have been proposed.
 (I) Ametrano and Morini proposed the so-called Hayek Money (Misnomer*).
 Hayek Money adjust the amount of money stocked in each wallet, according to the data on current price provided by the external source.
 This simple mechanism leads to the unstable purchasing power because the rebasement directly modifies the amount of money in each wallet.
 (II) Sams proposed a new mechanism for the price stabilization, named Seigniorage Share to automatically adjust supply through shares with which users can purchase stablecoins.
 The Basis stablecoin was an example of a seigniorage algorithmic stablecoin, although it was ultimately shut down due to regulatory concerns.
 (III) Burn and Mint Equilibrium Multitoken Model burns the “value-seeking” tokens in order to receive the “payment” tokens.
 Notable examples are Factom, Helium, CHR.
 [46]

 The common goal for existing mechanisms is to adjust the token price to an externally formed price by adjusting the token supply.

-### 11.2.
+### 11.3.
 CryptoCommodity Stabilization

-None of the existing mechanisms deals with the capture of economic value or the task of price formation itself.
-Instead, the mechanism that we present here for CryptoCommodities is concerned with the tasks of (1) capturing the underlying asset intrinsic value, and (2) expose the asset intrinsic value to form its price according to the marginal utility as perceived by the consumers.
-The combined action of both mechanisms converts a CryptoCommodity into representative money for the underlying asset.

-#### 11.2.1.
-Creating Reserve Account

-To enable synchronization between the CryptoCommodity units deployed nit he exchanges and real world demand is necessary the support of a wallet that allows adding units to the exchanges or removing units from the exchanges.
-A reserve account must be crated per network deployed.

-#### 11.2.2.
-Capturing Intrinsic Value

-Capturing intrinsic value is what representative money does by definition as it represents the underlying assets in the defined amount.
-In order to achieve this goal, we can match the supply of the CryptoCommodity units in the exchanges to the existing demand for the issuer in the real world market.
-Estimating the intrinsic value, deciding f it comes from land, from production process or from any other objective criteria is not needed in order to this value can be exposed.
-As long we guarantee a 1-to-1 relationship between demand and CryptoCommodity units in the exchanges the intrinsic value of the asset will be represented in the CryptoCommodity.

-Another reason to use trading pairs is to decrease trading fees.
-If the trading pair did not exist, you would need to use at least two crypto trading pairs to obtain your desired cryptocurrency – and pay additional trading fees, as you would be committing to two trades as opposed to only one

-picture
+Once the value has been captured by the CC, the stabilization mechanism needs to maintain this value to enable further currency services.
+This stabilization mechanism can be run as an separated process or can be attached to the buy/sell orders themselves.
+Attaching the stabilization mechanism to buy/sell orders provides a smoother price changes but increases the transactions gas.
+Conversely, running an standalone stabilization mechanism, would create a saw line price profile but is cheaper in gas for the user.
+A CC should provide both options and let the issuer to configure depending on the gas fees of the network where the CC is deployed.

+The scenarios will be described in the next sections.

+#### 11.3.1.
+Standalone Stabilization Mechanism

 As both, real world demand and token units in exchange change are in continuous change and they will unsync over the time, there should be a scheduled process that resyncs real world demand with token units in exchanges.
 This resync means to update the token units in the exchanges periodically.
 In order to perform this resync there can be some cases: